Eyelid Surgery

 Surgical re-contouring of the upper eyelids is sometimes further enhanced by a light pass with a CO2 or an Erbium laser.
 This further improves the overall skin tone along the highest portion of the upper eyelid and eyebrow junction and along the areas of the crows feet.

-The eyebrow is often addressed with the strategic use of Botox to reshape the lateral or outer corners of the brow, often raising the mid lateral aspect of the eyebrows and achieving a better arch and height for the brows.
+The eyebrow is often addressed with the strategic use of Botox to reshape the lateral or outer corners of the brow, often raising the mid-lateral aspect of the eyebrows and achieving a better arch and height for the brows.

-Lower Eyelid
+Lower Blepharoplasty

 If the lower eyelids have excess skin and fatty deposits or “bags” an undetectable incision is placed at the lower eyelash line and the fatty deposits are carefully removed without damage to the lower eyelid muscle.
-Care is also taken not to over resect the precious lower eyelid fat, which can result in a “hollowed out” look.
-In patients with ‘scleral show’ (down turned lower eyelids) and in those with poor lower eyelid tone, a lateral suspension technique is often used to support the lower eyelid and improve the overall shape of the eyes.
+Care is also taken not to over-resect the precious lower eyelid fat, which can result in a “hollowed-out” look.
+In patients with ‘scleral show’ (downturned lower eyelids) and in those with poor lower eyelid tone, a lateral suspension technique is often used to support the lower eyelid and improve the overall shape of the eyes

 Adjuncts

-Adjuncts to lower eyelid rejuvenation include fat grafting to the naso jugal groove (the area of depression at the junction of the lower inner eyelid, nose and cheek junction) and/or injection of Restylane or Juvederm to smooth out the transition between the lower eyelid and cheek junction.
+Adjuncts to lower eyelid rejuvenation include fat grafting to the naso jugal groove (the area of depression at the junction of the lower inner eyelid, nose and cheek junction) and/or injection of Restylane or Juvederm to smooth out the transition between the lower eyelid and cheek junction

-Lower eyelid hollows can also be improved using a mid face vertical lift.
-Fat grafting to the lower eyelid and at its transition point with the cheek bones can also improve not only the depressions at the lower eyelids but also the overall cheek height and curvature.
+Lower eyelid hollows can also be improved using a mid-face vertical lift.
+Fat grafting to the lower eyelid and at its transition point with the cheekbones can also improve not only the depressions at the lower eyelids but also the overall cheek height and curvature.

 For patients who have very fine wrinkles, a gentle pass of a CO2 or an Erbium laser to the lower eyelid will tighten the skin and often this alone will achieve satisfactory results.